Trusted-AI/adversarial-robustness-toolbox/notebooks/README.md

 [adversarial_training_mnist.ipynb](adversarial_training_mnist.ipynb) demonstrates adversarial training of a neural network to harden the model against adversarial samples using the MNIST dataset.

+## Tensorflow v2

+[art-for-tensorflow-v2-callable.ipynb](art-for-tensorflow-v2-callable.ipynb) show how to use ART with Tensorflow v2 in eager execution mode with a model in form of a callable class or python function.

+[art-for-tensorflow-v2-keras.ipynb](art-for-tensorflow-v2-keras.ipynb) demonstrates ART with Tensorflow v2 using tensorflow.keras without eager execution.

 ## Attacks

 [attack_adversarial_patch.ipynb](attack_adversarial_patch.ipynb) shows how to use ART to create real-world adversarial